mgamio/blog/_posts/2020-04-09-optimize-online-purchases.markdown

   double[][] mostValueableProducts =  new double[len][3];
 {% endhighlight %}

-Then we can see our two test case were successful.
+Then we can see our two test cases were successful.

 ### Calculate combinations ###